 Stages of Consensus in Practical BFT

-In order to understand the practical variant of the Byzantine Fault Tolerance algorithm, you have to understand stages in its consensus.
+In order to understand the practical variant of the Byzantine Fault Tolerance algorithm, you have to understand the stages in its consensus.
 All rounds in the practical BFT consensus generally include almost 4 phases.
 The model deviates slightly from the pure Byzantine General’s Problem by adopting a ‘Commander and Lieutenant’ approach.
 Therefore, you wouldn’t find that all the generals are equal in private BFT.
 The important steps to understand how BFT works are as follows,

 - Clients send requests to the leader node for invoking a specific service operation.